Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Introduction

-In this paper, we propose \model{}, a Transformer policy architecture for language-conditioned multi-task robot manipulation that casts 6-DoF end-effector keypose prediction as 3D detection with adaptive spatial computation. \model{} learns 3D perceptual representations of arbitrary spatial resolution via recurrent coarse-to-fine 3D point grid sampling and featurization.
-It first computes a scene-level 3D feature cloud by lifting 2D pre-trained features from one or more views using sensed depth.
-At each iteration, the model then samples 3D point grids in the whole workspace and featurizes them using relative spatial cross-attention~\cite{su2021roformer} to the 3D feature cloud.
-The featurized 3D points are classified with a detection Transformer head~\cite{carion2020end, cheng2022masked} to predict the grid center for the next iteration.
-All iterations share attention weights. \model{} detects the 3D point that corresponds to the end-effector's 3D position, and then regresses the 3D rotation and opening of the end-effector from the contextualized parametric query.
-At inference time, we can trade-off compute for higher spatial precision and task performance by sampling more points in free space than the model ever saw at training time.
+In this paper, we introduce \model{}, a language-conditioned transformer for multi-task 6 DoF robot manipulation that predicts continuous resolution 3D action maps through adaptive 3D spatial computation. \model{} represents the scene as a continuous 3D feature field.
+It computes a scene-level physical 3D feature cloud by lifting features of 2D foundational models from one or more views using sensed depth.
+It learns a 3D feature field of arbitrary spatial resolution via recurrent coarse-to-fine 3D point sampling and featurization.
+At each iteration, the model samples 3D points in the whole workspace and featurizes them using relative spatial cross-attention~\cite{su2021roformer} to the physical 3D feature cloud. \model{} predicts 3D end-effector locations by scoring 3D point features, and then regresses the 3D orientation and opening of the end-effector.
+At inference time, we can trade-off compute for higher spatial precision and task performance by sampling more 3D points in free space than the model ever saw at training time.

 We test \model{} in RLBench~\cite{james2020rlbench}, an established benchmark for learning diverse robot manipulation policies from demonstrations.
 We set a new state-of-the-art in the benchmark in both single-task and multi-task settings.
 Specifically, we achieve a 10\% absolute improvement over prior SOTA on the single-task setting introduced by HiveFormer~\cite{guhur2023instruction} with 74 tasks and a 22\% absolute improvement over prior SOTA in the multi-task setting introduced by PerAct~\cite{shridhar2023perceiver} with 18 tasks and 249 variations.
 We also validate our approach on a Franka Panda with a multi-task agent trained from scratch on 8 real-world tasks with a total of just 100 demonstrations (see Figure~\ref{fig:tasks}).
-In thorough ablations, we show the importance of relative spatial attention, large-scale vision-language pre-trained 2D backbones, and weight tying across coarse-to-fine attentions.
+In thorough ablations, we show the importance of the design choices of our architecture, specifically, relative spatial attention, large-scale vision-language pre-trained 2D backbones, high resolution featurization and weight tying across coarse-to-fine attentions.